Collection: Sandro Chia

 Biography of Sandro Chia

-After training at the Academy of Fine Arts in Florence, Chia moved to Rome, where he developed an innovative figurative language: monumental figures, vigorous lines, and intense colors that blend myth, history, and contemporary imagery.
-This stylistic signature quickly made him recognizable and placed him alongside Francesco Clemente, Enzo Cucchi, Nicola De Maria, and Mimmo Paladino as a leading figure in Italian painting of the 1980s.
+After studying at the Academy of Fine Arts in Florence, he moved to Rome, where he developed a distinctive pictorial language marked by monumental figures, dynamic anatomical tensions and intense chromatic constructions.
+His work merges mythological references, historical memory and painterly tradition, positioning him alongside Francesco Clemente, Enzo Cucchi, Nicola De Maria and Mimmo Paladino among the protagonists of Italian painting in the 1980s.

 Collapsible content